waveride/BrepHGNet/README.md

-# HeteroGraph network
+# BrepHGNet network
- for cad seg
+ for cad modle feature recognition
+The environment is the same as https://github.com/AutodeskAILab/UV-Net